ExFed/resume/resume.md

 * **New Hope Church, State College, PA, 03/2016 - Present**

-    Sound Engineer and Leadership Team member, responsible for equipment management and live sound mixing, website management and maintenance,.
+    Sound Engineer and Leadership Team member, responsible for equipment management and live sound mixing, website management and maintenance.

 * **The Cause Church, Elkridge, MD, 01/2013 - 10/2014**